 Could that be pulled off?

-They would get masks with Yankee emblems on it.
+Maybe we'd get masks with Yankee emblems on it.

 I thought that was a brilliant idea.

-It's it's a smart idea.
+It's a smart idea.

 But here's the question.

-Testing everybody every day, besides using a lot of tests, ends up becoming one of those formalities that where the yield is so low, people start to get sloppy about it.
+Testing everybody every day, besides using a lot of tests, ends up becoming one of those formalities where the yield is so low, people start to get sloppy about it.

 Maybe the best thing to do is make enough N95 masks, the ones that really work, right?